ryvor/ryvor.github.io/_pages/projects.md

 layout: projects
 title: Projects
 show_collection: projects
-description: >
-  All the projects I've done so far.
+description: "All the projects I've done so far."
 no_groups: true
 ---